Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Results

 Since the NVD and other external security databases exist independently, there may be questions about the overlap rate between the NVD records and VFCs across these different databases.
 We, therefore, further compared the VFCs extracted from the NVD references and those extracted from other security databases.
 We collectively refer to other security databases altogether as \textit{External Security Databases}.

 Figures \ref{fig:venn_rq2_cve} and \ref{fig:venn_rq2_vfc} illustrate the overlap between VFCs identified through NVD references (green) and the combined set of VFCs extracted from all external security databases (red).
-In Figure \ref{fig:venn_rq2_cve}, 14,375 VFCs are shared between the two sources, while 4,610 and 5,985 VFCs are uniquely identified by external security databases and NVD references, respectively.
+In Figure \ref{fig:venn_rq2_cve}, 14,375 NVD records are shared between the two sources, while 4,610 and 5,985 NVD records are uniquely identified by external security databases and NVD references, respectively.
 Similarly, in Figure \ref{fig:venn_rq2_vfc}, 20,907 VFCs are shared, with 8,347 and 11,035 uniquely identified by external security databases and NVD references.

-Interestingly, this finding contrasts with our results from the manual analysis (Section~\ref{sec:rq1_result}), where the annotators were able to identify only 5.6\% number of VFCs from this approach, which is much fewer than 71.8\% number of VFCs identified through NVD references.
+Interestingly, this finding contrasts with our results from the manual analysis (Section~\ref{sec:rq1_result}), where the annotators were able to identify only 7.0\% number of VFCs from this approach, which is much fewer than 67.8\% number of VFCs identified through NVD references.
 We suspect that these differences arise from two factors.

 First, in the manual approach, annotators typically begin by examining NVD references before consulting external security databases.
 As a result, when a VFC is found in both sources, the annotators often attribute its discovery to NVD references, since it was identified there first.
 Second, while our automated approach is designed to replicate the manual search process, it is inherently limited in capturing the full complexity and flexibility of manual investigation within NVD references.
 The automated reference scraping cannot explore all the potential connections in NVD references as comprehensively as human annotators, leading to fewer VFCs being found through NVD references in the automated approach.
 This limitation raises a new challenge in improving our automated VFC identification to further utilize the potential of NVD references for this task.